Let me ask you a question:

 Notice with Chubbies nearly everything is only 2 – 3 clicks from the homepage – this is a good site structure.

-If yours has a lot more pages towards level 7 – 10, then you’ve got some work to do.
+If yours has a lot more pages towards level 7 – 10, well then you’ve got some work to do with your site.

 Keyword Research for E-commerce SEO